-- If you develop a cancer of the blood, you’ll need a blood transfusion as part of your treatment;
+- If you develop cancer of the blood, you’ll need a blood transfusion as part of your treatment.

-- If you’re involved in an traumatic accident, you may need a great deal of blood; and
+- If you’re involved in a traumatic accident, you may need a great deal of blood.

 - Certain genetic disorders will also require regular blood donations.